kokke/tiny-AES-c/README.md

 ```

 Note:
- * No padding is provided so all buffers should be mutiples of 16 bytes.
+ * No padding is provided so for CBC and ECB all buffers should be mutiples of 16 bytes.
 For padding [PKCS7](https://en.wikipedia.org/wiki/Padding_(cryptography)#PKCS7) is recommendable.
  * ECB mode is considered unsafe for most uses and is not implemented in streaming mode.
 If you need this mode, call the function for every block of 16 bytes you need encrypted.
 See [wikipedia's article on ECB](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_Codebook_(ECB)) for more details.

 You can choose to use any or all of the modes-of-operations, by defining the symbols CBC, CTR or ECB.
 See the header file for clarification.